Optimizing pandas.read_fwf for 1GB NACHA Files: Production-Grade Ingestion for ACH Reconciliation

 chunksize=chunksize,

-# Route only Entry Detail Records (Type 6)
+# Route only Entry Detail records before any further processing.

 if entries.empty: